 Information is used every day to make decisions about our life: activities, relationships, community involvement, consumables, services, and technology.
 Acquiring information to make choices is difficult for our community because of where information is provided, how it is provided, and the way the spoken message is delivered.
 We provide rights-related, accessible information in all areas of life in a manner that is easy to understand and accessible to

 Communication Rights partners with government departments and private companies in a wide range of projects that aim to empower, create awareness of, or inclusion of people with communication support needs.
 In the past, projects have also addressed the barriers that exist within the community for people with little or no speech.
 This work is supported in part by grants of financial assistance from both the State and Commonwealth Governments, which we acknowledge with appreciation.

 Communication Rights Australia provides individual advocacy for people with disabilities, with priority given to those with little or no speech.
-Individual advocacy is provided to address breaches of people's human rights.
-Human rights legislation is the framework for identifying and achieving the individual's goals.
-The aim of advocacy is to create positive change for people in their environment.
+Individual advocacy is provided to address breaches of a person’s human rights at an individual level.

 Communication Rights provides training and education for people with disability and their associates, service providers, government and the public about the rights of, and how to, support individuals with complex communication needs. i